firebitsbr/Unity3D-RPG-UI-Project-Template/README.md

   - Adding multiple types of resources ([Mana , Rage ,Energy , Wind] so far)
   - Alert message when not enough resources for ability ("Not Enough Mana" , "Not Enough Wind" , etc .....)

-If you have any questions or ideas feel free to reach out with discord !
+If you have any questions or ideas feel free to reach out on discord !
 Profile ID : Bloodthirst#9565

 License
 ----